-The integrity of peat dams and plastic piling dams has been checked regularly after installation to assess their effectiveness in raising ditch water levels, and identify any issues with leakage.
-The quality of all dams was guaranteed by each of the installing contractors for at least 6 months following installation.
-During an annual survey of dam integrity in May 2017 a number of dams were identified where the water level was below ground level on the face of the dams.
-This was after a prolonged drought, however other dams on the same ditch were holding water.
-These leaking dams were holding water well in October 2017, but will be monitored further to check that further interventions are not required.
+The integrity of peat dams and plastic piling dams has been checked regularly after installation to assess their effectiveness in raising ditch water levels, and any issues with leakage identified.
+During an annual survey of dam integrity in June 2018 a number of dams were identified where water level was below ground level on the face of the dams.
+This was after a prolonged drought; however other dams on the same ditch were holding water.
+These leaking dams will be monitored further to check that further interventions are not required.